uwescience/DSSG2022_heating_loads/results.md

 While these results are a part of a proof-of-concept exercise, they do have the potential to inform decarbonization policies like energy retrofitting in Alaska.
 For instance, the importance of the age variable as a predictor may answer if it is better to replace old buildings rather than retrofitting them to save energy.

 ## Data Sampling
+Data sampling is balancing supervised learning data across selected factors to avoid biasing estimates towards particular types of data.
+For example, our project identifies 108,776 buildings on the Alaskan Railbelt, with 31% (n= 33,990) of them outside Anchorage or Fairbanks— therefore lacking heating load estimates.
+However, among the buildings with heating load estimates which can be used for training our models, the large majority are in Anchorage.
+Therefore we explored whether balancing our data on location (i.e. Fairbanks vs. Anchorage) made a difference in the mean squared error estimate for our models.
+We additionally balanced on our most salient feature: building age.
 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/ds_res.png" width="700">

+Balancing location made a difference with the decision tree and random forest models relative to the unbalanced models.
+Balancing age improved upon the unbalanced models for every model type.

 ## Takeaways
 + We produce the first Alaskan heating load estimates that capture variation in local climate